filipizydorczyk/password-manager/README.md

 This password manager was created for personal use and I don't recommend to use it.
-It uses AES 256 as encryption algoruthm and provides cli and anrdoid application.
+It uses AES 256 as encryption algorythm and provides cli and anrdoid application.

 <div style="display: flex">
     <img src="./_screenshots/Screenshot%20from%202025-05-19%2018-45-22.png" alt="Screenshot from 2025-05-19 18-45-22" width="200px" height="auto">